uid100/timeline/README.md

 # timeline
 This HTML file renders a simple timeline with three markers.

+*Note: The sample image at the top of the screen is a screenshot, not linked to a live, dynamic page.*

 I have added it to the header in my canvas home pages, as well as the syllabus, and each of the module overview pages.